gairan-p/items_analysis_Pilot/README.md

-# items_analysis_Pilot
+# items_analysis
-This is the item analysis of the measures in the pilot study.
+This study is the psychometric analysis of the newly constructed measures.
-The measures are in English and MM, seven each.
+The measures are adapted from English to MM.